-Industry has identified 5280 hours as the benchmark necessary for any Apprentice to become competent in the skills required.
+Industry has identified 5,280 hours as the duration necessary for any Apprentice to become competent in the skills required.
 There may be circumstances in which the duration varies from this guideline.

-In-Class Training Duration
+Classroom Training Duration

-Industry has identified 750 hours of in-school training as the duration necessary for an Apprentice to complete the in-school curriculum for this program.
+As of January 1, 2017, industry has identified 750 hours of in-school training as the duration necessary for an Apprentice to complete the in-school curriculum for this program.